The Stages of Startup Funding Rounds

-The funding and development stages of a startup vary significantly dependent on the source of information used.
-However while there is some overlap in the descriptors, it should be noted that this is appropriate.
+The funding and development stages of a startup vary significantly depending on the source of information used.
+However, while there is some overlap in the descriptors, it should be noted that this is appropriate.
 Each company is different, and various parts of these companies may be at different startup funding rounds.
-Here are the levels/stages of the funding life cycle, from the concept stage through the mezzanine financing stage (and finally, the exit stage):
+Here are the levels/stages of the funding life cycle, from the concept stage through the mezzanine financing stage (and finally, the exit stage).

 The initial stage is the Concept Stage, the stage at which the entrepreneur begins to develop the idea in their mind.

 Following the concept stage is the Seed Stage.
-It is in this stage that the concept begins the process of being vetted and if appropriate, validated.
+It’s at this stage that the concept begins the process of being vetted and if appropriate, validated.
 Friends and family investment is typical at this stage.